aeturrell/coding-for-economists/maths-maths-coding-paused.md

 In this chapter, you'll learn about doing mathematics with code, including solving equations both in the abstract and numerically.

 This chapter uses the **numpy**, **scipy**, and **sympy** packages.
 If you're running this code, you may need to install these packages using, for example, `pip install packagename` on your computer's command line.
-(If you're not sure what a command line or terminal is, take a quick look at the basics of coding chapter.)
+There's a brief guide to installing packages in the Chapter on {ref}`code-preliminaries`.

 ## Symbolic mathematics